-26-2101.
-SCOPE.
+26-2101.SCOPE.
 This chapter shall be known as the "Idaho Credit Union Act" and shall be applicable to all persons except federal credit unions, operating as credit unions in the state of Idaho and to such other persons as shall subject themselves to its provisions, and to such persons who shall by violating any of its provisions become subject to the penalties provided herein.

-26-2102.
-PURPOSE.
+26-2102.PURPOSE.
 The purpose of this chapter is to allow groups of persons with a common bond as provided in this chapter to form private nonprofit cooperative corporations to be known as credit unions, to provide an opportunity for its members to use and control their own money in order to improve their economic and social condition, to promote thrift at a reasonable rate of return and provide a source of credit at fair and reasonable rates of interest to those persons included in the common bond.

-26-2103.
-SUPPLEMENTARY GENERAL PRINCIPLES OF LAW APPLICABLE.
+26-2103.SUPPLEMENTARY GENERAL PRINCIPLES OF LAW APPLICABLE.
 Unless displaced by the particular provisions of this chapter, the Uniform Commercial Code, the Uniform Consumer Credit Code, the Idaho Securities Act, the corporation laws of this state and the principles of law and equity, including the law relative to capacity to contract, principal and agent, estoppel, fraud, misrepresentation, duress, coercion, mistake, bankruptcy, or other validating or invalidating cause supplement its provisions.

-26-2104.
-DEFINITION AND USE OF TERMS.
-As used in this chapter unless the context otherwise requires:
+26-2104.DEFINITION AND USE OF TERMS.
+As used in this chapter, unless the context otherwise requires:

-(a) "Credit union" means a cooperative nonprofit corporation chartered under the provisions of this chapter.
+(1) "Credit union" means a cooperative nonprofit corporation chartered under the provisions of this chapter.

-- (b) "Capital" means the shares of a credit union. - (c) "Director" means the director of the department of finance of the state of Idaho. - (d) "Federal supervisory agency" means the National Credit Union Administration.
+(2) "Director" means the director of the department of finance of the state of Idaho.